digpublishing/catalogues-study/content/further-analyses.md

 ---

-## Tool Findability — Differences Between Catalogues
+## Tool Findability — Differences between Catalogues

-Email survey participants were asked to search for and use a variety of specific tools while exploring their assigned catalogue, and report back on both the ease of finding these tools and the ease of using them.
-For a variety of tools (but not all), the PMA's *Johnson* catalogue and the NGA's *Dutch Paintings* tended to perform better while the AIC's *Matisse* catalogue and the Getty's *Roman Mosaics* catalogue performed slightly worse.
+Email survey participants were asked to search for and use a variety of specific tools while exploring their assigned catalogue, and report back on the ease of both finding and using them.
+For a variety of tools (but not all), the PMA's *Johnson* catalogue and the NGA's *Dutch Paintings* tended to perform slightly better than the AIC's *Matisse* catalogue and the Getty's *Roman Mosaics*.

 {{< q-figure id="chart-29" >}}